Skip to main content

 • music

-• “The music is really solid, and when things are flowing, it feels great - I actually completely Tetris effect'd myself with this game, playing enough in a short time that I'm constantly hearing the music (especially the dodge time cues) in my head, lol.”
+• “The music is really solid, and when things are flowing, it feels great—I actually completely tetris effect'd myself playing enough in a short time that I'm constantly hearing the music (especially the dodge time cues) in my head.”

-• “There's a number of things in the game where the main idea (the aforementioned shooting/dodging in time with music cues) makes you specifically not play in time to the music, which is really frustrating.”
+• “There's a number of things in the game, like the main idea of shooting/dodging in time with music cues, that make you specifically NOT play in time to the music, which is really frustrating.”

-• “Other note - those flower-looking shield enemies that shoot a single high damage laser at you in the 1st act really disrupt the flow of the music and dodging; it just feels really awkward to dodge those things if you're trying to really groove to the music.”
+• “Other note - those flower-looking shield enemies that shoot a single high damage laser at you in the 1st act really disrupt the flow of the music and dodging.
+It just feels really awkward to dodge those things if you're trying to groove to the music.”

 • gameplay